-Blue is so powerful that it can slow down heart rate and blood pressure.
+Blue is powerful enough to slow down heart rate and blood pressure.
 Blue can calm the mind and body, making it perfect for the bedroom.
-However, some find blue depressing.
+Some find blue depressing.
 Be aware of your body and your own preferences.

-And while gray remains a popular home decor color, many find an all gray palette light-absorbing and depressing.
+While gray remains a popular home decor color many find an all gray palette light-absorbing and depressing.
 Combat this by adding lighter, brighter and warm tones to lift it.

 Yellows, reds and oranges, on the other side of the color spectrum are evocative warm colors and make us feel comforted.

 For some red is energizing.
 It can reduce depression and increase energy.
 For others red brings on anger or aggression.
 Which means the color shade is important.
 If bright red is too stimulating for you, investigate softer shades of clays and pinks.
-The aim is to play with colors until you are happy and the goal is to create a place of rest and rejuvenation.
+The aim is to play with colors that make you happy.
+The goal is to create a place of rest and rejuvenation.

 Orange is a perfect antidepressant.
 It helps feelings of confidence, improves the immune system and even digestion.
 Green helps us bring nature inside.
 Fresh, calming and relaxing, shades of green improve harmony and balance and reduces stress levels.

 Brown is a neutral color that grounds us with its earthiness, wrapping us in comfort, security and trust.
 Shades of brown can reduce stress with their mellow tones.
-Yellow can lift your mood while it reduces stress, however, some find it distracting.
+Yellow can lift your mood.
+It reduces stress, however, some find it distracting.

 Blended together these home decor ideas will help create a place of rest and rejuvenation and make your home restful and comforting.
-Of course, you don’t have to do any of these things, its your choice.
-But you can probably tell what you need to do to improve your home and our health.
 Why not try a few?